 Decentralized finance, or DeFi, has become one of the hottest parts of the crypto market.
 According to DeFi Pulse, DeFi protocols like Aave, Maker, and Compound have more than $90 billion locked up, making them a force in the financial industry.
 These protocols span lending, decentralized exchanges, derivatives, payments, and asset management platforms.

-Let's explore the concept of decentralized finance, the role of rewards, and how taxes on crypto rewards work.
+Let's explore the concept of decentralized finance, the role of rewards, are crypto rewards taxable, and how are crypto rewards taxed.

 What is Decentralized Finance?